 Building on knowledge from the previous year, students should be able to:

-Topic 1: Civics in the context of classroom citizenship and stories
+Topic 1.
+Civics: classroom citizenship

 Supporting Question: What does it mean to be responsible?

 Understand and follow rules, limits, and expectations with minimal prompting and assistance; with prompting and support, ask and answer questions about the reasons for rules.